-The main dispute is on the change of the appellant's tariff from LT VI B to LT VII A commercial category.
+The main dispute is on the change of the appellant's tariff from LT VI A to LT VII A commercial category.
 The KSEB Limited is supposed to assign the tariff to the consumer, based on the guide lines, directions and notifications issued from time to time, by the Hon'ble KSERC, which is the statutory empowered body to classify the appropriate tariff of a particular class of consumers.
 Accordingly, the tariff of a consumer is fixed based on the purpose or the activity for which the electrical energy was utilized.
-In this case, originally the tariff assigned to the consumer was under VI B General Tariff.
+In this case, originally the tariff assigned to the consumer was under VI A General Tariff.
 Later, it was detected, pursuant to an inspection carried out on 05-08-2015 that the premises were used for accommodating private students from outside.
 The respondent hence changed the tariff of the appellant and issued a short assessment bill.
 The respondent alleges it as 'misuse of tariff' given for a general purpose, which was utilized for a commercial purpose.

-The appellant has challenged the penalization for misuse of tariff levied from her as per Section 126.
-According to the appellant, the service was originally issued for the purpose of running hostel for students and there is no additional load in the premises and as such the assessment made under Section 126 of the Electricity Act is not sustainable under law.
+The appellant has challenged the penalization for misuse of tariff and for the unauthorized additional load of 6839 Watts levied from her as per Section 126.
+According to the appellant, the service was originally issued for the purpose of religious worship / convent and as such the assessment made under Section 126 of the Electricity Act is not sustainable under law.
+It is contended that as per Regulation 153 (15) "Unauthorized additional load in the same premises and under same tariff shall not be reckoned as unauthorized use of electricity".
 It is also contented by the appellant that no private students were staying in the hostel at the time of inspection and never used the hostel for accommodating private students.
 The tariff applicable to hostels of educational institutions affiliated to university is VI B. The Alphonsa College and St. Thomas College are recognized aided colleges affiliated to Mahatma Gandhi University and the students of these colleges are staying there.

 On going through the site mahazar, it is found that no documentary evidences were examined and any records which are relevant to prove the case were found during the inspection or were seized by the Assessing Officer.
 It is not mentioned in the site mahazar, how it was convinced the stay of private college students in the hostel and the details of number of such students staying in the hostel, the period of stay etc are not furnished.
-As per Regulation 151 of the Supply Code 2014, description of evidence and documents seized shall be incorporated in the mahazar.
+As per Regulation 151 of the Supply Code, 2014, description of evidence and documents seized shall be incorporated in the mahazar.
 This was not done in this case.

 It is the responsibility of the inspecting officer to examine the records of inmates of the hostel and to verify the details of rent, if any, collected from the private students accommodated from outside.
 Without such details, it cannot be ascertained whether the hostel is used for commercial purposes.
-In short, in the absence of conclusive evidence for renting out the hostel facilities for the accommodation of other private students on commercial purposes, the penalization under Section 126 cannot be sustained and the change of tariff from LT VI B to LT VII A is also stands not correct.
+In short, in the absence of conclusive evidence for renting out the hostel facilities for the accommodation of other private students on commercial purposes, the penalization under Section 126 cannot be sustained and the change of tariff in this case from LT VI A to LT VII A is also stands not correct.